aspides-js/chromTools/README.md

-# complete
+# entirety

-Complete is a tool to assess the completeness of your epigenetic dataset.
+entirety is a tool to assess the completeness of your epigenetic dataset.
 Can be used with ChIP-seq, ATAC-seq or WGBS data.

 For questions on installation or usage, please open an issue or contact Jessica Shields (j.m.shields@exeter.ac.uk).

 ## 1. Install

 ## 2. Basic usage
-complete is a single command line tool which takes as input a set of BED files, and outputs a metric and plot indicating how complete the dataset is.
+entirety is a single command line tool which takes as input a set of BED files, and outputs a metric and plot indicating how complete the dataset is.

 Basic usage is shown below.
-See [detailed usage](https://github.com/aspides-js/complete/edit/main/README.md#3-detailed-usage) below for more info.
+See [detailed usage](https://github.com/aspides-js/entirety/edit/main/README.md#3-detailed-usage) below for more info.

 ```
-complete \
+entirety \
   -f <reads.bed> \
   --chromhmm <path-to-chromhmm-file> \
   [-i <increment>] \